Vacuum Nitrogen Drying Equipment: Higher Temperatures = Shorter Drying Times

 The use of nitrogen allows to increase the drying temperature by 20°C so that the drying times can be significantly reduced.
 The effectivity and productivity of the equipment can be considerably increased.

 Thanks to the optimized process steps, the drying time is reduced.
-After the specific transformer data have been entered, the process control unit selects the optimum program and, by means of different sensors, optimizes the duration of the intermediate pressure reductions, the exchange of the nitrogen saturated with water vapour as well as the fine vacuum phase.
+After the specific transformer data have been entered, the process control unit selects the suitable program and, by means of different sensors, optimizes the duration of the intermediate pressure reductions, the exchange of the nitrogen saturated with water vapour as well as the fine vacuum phase.

-Ideal for Retrofit
+Ideal for Retrofitting

 Not only new drying systems can be equipped with the innovative drying by nitrogen, a retrofit is also possible on existing vacuum hot air drying systems.
 A modular concept guarantees fast retrofitting including optimization of the control with auto-adaptation of the process.